40843245/CSharp/built-in package/System.Reflection/ParameterInfo/tutorial guide/CH1 -- properties of `ParameterInfo`.md

         }
 ```

-will export these info into a log (`.log`) file under `~/AppData/Output/Console` directory.
+will export these info into a log (`.log`) file under `~/AppData/Output/Console` directory

+after executing this method.

 ## reference
 ### API docs
 + [`ParameterInfo Class`](https://learn.microsoft.com/en-us/dotnet/api/system.reflection.parameterinfo?view=net-9.0)

 ### examples
-+ The code in example 1 is referenced from the first example in (https://learn.microsoft.com/en-us/dotnet/api/system.reflection.parameterinfo?view=net-9.0) .Then it is modified and is refactored by author.
++ The code in example 1 is referenced from the first example in [`ParameterInfo Class`](https://learn.microsoft.com/en-us/dotnet/api/system.reflection.parameterinfo?view=net-9.0) .Then it is modified and is refactored by author.

 ### further reading
 + About how to export output from console into a file (used in example 1), see